NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **WebBrowserBalloons** -  Illustrates how to use WorldWind browser balloons to display HTML, JavaScript, and Flash content to the user in the form of a screen-aligned balloon.

-**TacticalGraphics and TacticalSymbol** - Shows examples of World Wind’s 2525C implementation.
+**TacticalGraphics and TacticalSymbol** - Shows examples of WorldWind’s 2525C implementation.

 **Markers** -  Displays Markers (small shapes) in different shapes and colors.